Potato and Cheese Pierogi (Pierogi Ruskie – Traditional Polish Recipe)

 - Boil a pot of water.

 - Sauté the onion.
-While the potatoes are cooking, peel and finely chop the onion.
-Heat some oil (or butter) in a non-stick skillet over medium heat, then add the onion and sauté until soft and translucent, about 6 to 10 minutes.
-Remove from heat and set aside.
+While the potatoes cook, finely chop the onion.
+Heat a little butter or oil in a skillet over medium heat and sauté the onion until soft and translucent, about 6–10 minutes.
+Set aside.

-- Fill dough.
-Place a spoonful of the filling in the middle of the dough circle, then fold the dough over the filling and press the edges together starting in the middle.
-Try to leave as little air as possible in the pocket you’re forming.
-To make a good seal, moisten the outer edge of the dough using a wet finger before pressing the edges together.
+- Fill and seal (tabletop method).
+Place a spoonful of the potato and cheese filling in the center of each dough circle.
+Fold the dough over the filling to form a half-moon shape.
+Press the edges together, starting in the middle and working outward.
+Try to push out as much air as possible before sealing completely.
+If needed, lightly moisten the outer edge of the dough with a wet finger to ensure a tight seal.

 Step 4: Cook

 - Remove and serve.
-Remove the pierogi from the water using a slotted spoon and serve.
+Lift the pierogi out with a slotted spoon and serve right away, or set aside for pan-frying.

 How to Serve